-MitoGel is being evaluated in an ongoing investigator-initiated Compassionate Use program for the treatment of severe, non-resectable UTUC, which commenced in September 2014 and is ongoing.
-The Compassionate Use program, which is being conducted in the United States, Europe and Israel, includes patients diagnosed with unilateral and bilateral UTUC, low- and high-grade UTUC, as well as patients with a solitary kidney.
-Patients in the Compassionate Use program receive six instillations of MitoGel administered directly to the upper urothelial tract.
-Consistent with the nature of Compassionate Use programs, which are investigator-initiated programs, a statistical plan or primary endpoint is not being used as in a regular clinical trial.
-Approximately four weeks following the completion of the treatment course, the patients are evaluated for response.
-Patients are visually evaluated endoscopically, with additional confirmation through urine cytology, or examination of cells collected from a urine specimen.
-At the evaluation time, which is approximately four weeks following the completion of the treatment course, patients are deemed to have achieved a complete response if no tumors are detected and a partial response if, in the judgment of the physician, the size or number of tumors has decreased or if, following an initial complete response, there is tumor recurrence within three months after the evaluation time.
-Safety and feasibility of treatment with MitoGel are also being evaluated.
-To date, we have treated 22 patients, with more than 130 instillations of MitoGel performed.
+MitoGel was evaluated in an investigator-initiated Compassionate Use program for the treatment of severe, non-resectable UTUC, which commenced in September 2014.
+The Compassionate Use program, which was conducted in the United States, Europe and Israel, included patients diagnosed with unilateral and bilateral low- and high-grade UTUC, as well as patients with a solitary kidney.
+Patients in the Compassionate Use program received six weekly instillations of MitoGel administered directly to the upper urinary tract.
+Consistent with the nature of Compassionate Use programs, which are investigator-initiated programs, a statistical plan or primary endpoint was not used as in a regular clinical trial.
+Approximately four weeks following the completion of the treatment course, the patients were evaluated for response.
+Patients were visually evaluated endoscopically or through the use of a nonsurgical viewing instrument, with additional confirmation through urine cytology, or examination of cells collected from a urine specimen.
+At the evaluation time, which was approximately four weeks following the completion of the treatment course, patients were deemed to have achieved a complete response if, in the judgment of the physician, no tumors initially diagnosed by the physician were detected and a partial response if, in the judgment of the physician, the size or number of tumors had decreased or if, following an initial complete response, there is tumor recurrence within three months after the evaluation time.
+Safety and feasibility of treatment with MitoGel were also evaluated.
+Twenty-two patients were treated in the study, with more than 130 instillations of MitoGel performed.
 Of the 22 patients treated, 18 were assessed as having low-grade UTUC.
 Of the 18 patients assessed as having low-grade disease, 14 completed six instillations of MitoGel.
-Of these 14 patients, 13 have been evaluated endoscopically for response and one could not be evaluated.
-Of the 13 patients who have been evaluated endoscopically for response, eight have achieved a complete response and five have achieved a partial response at the primary evaluation time.
-Of the eight patients who have achieved a complete response at the primary evaluation time, three have subsequently experienced recurrences to date.
-Due to the severity of low-grade UTUC and the extensive related tumor burden of the patients entering this Compassionate Use program, we believe that there may be a high likelihood of recurrence in such patients.
-In order to mitigate recurrence in patients participating in our planned single pivotal Phase 3 clinical trial, as part of the protocol for the trial, patients who achieve a complete response at the primary disease evaluation visit will be followed for durability of response and will receive monthly MitoGel maintenance instillations for up to 12 months.
+Of these 14 patients, 13 were evaluated for response and one could not be evaluated to confirm response.
+Of the 13 patients who were evaluated for response, eight, or approximately 62%, achieved a complete response and five, or approximately 38%, achieved a partial response at the primary evaluation time.
+One of the patients who received a partial response subsequently received an additional three courses of MitoGel and thereafter achieved a complete response.